Fukushima nuclear accident cleanup: Investigations inside the reactors

 On 19 January 2012, the interior of the primary containment vessel of reactor 2 was inspected with an industrial endoscope.
-This device, 8.5 millimeters in diameter, is equipped with a 360 degrees-view camera and a thermometer to measure the temperature at this spot and the cooling water inside, in an attempt to calibrate the existing temperature measurements that could have an error margin of 20 degrees.
-The device was brought in by a hole at 2.5 meter above the floor where the vessel is located.
-The whole procedure lasted 70 minutes.
+This device, 8.5 millimeters in diameter, was equipped with a 360 degrees-view camera and a thermometer to measure the temperature and the cooling water inside, in an attempt to calibrate the existing temperature measurements that could have an error margin of 20 degrees.
+The device was brought in by a hole at 2.5 meters above the floor where the vessel is located.
+The procedure lasted 70 minutes.
 The photos showed parts of the walls and pipes inside the containment vessel.
 But they were unclear and blurred, most likely due to water vapors and the radiation inside.
 According to TEPCO the photos showed no serious damage.
 The temperature measured inside was 44.7 degrees Celsius, and did not differ much from the 42.6 degrees measured outside the vessel.

 Inspections of the suppression chambers reactor no. 2 and 3

 On 14 March 2012, for the first time after the accidents, six workers were sent into the basements of reactor no. 2 and 3, to examine the suppression chambers.
-Behind the door of suppression chamber in the no.2 building, 160 millisieverts/hour was measured.
+Behind the door of the suppression chamber in the no. 2 reactor building, 160 millisieverts/hour was measured.
 The door to the suppression chamber in the no. 3 reactor building was damaged and could not be opened.
 In front of this door, the radiation level measurement was 75 millisieverts/hour.
 For reactors to be decommissioned, access to the suppression chambers is vital for conducting repairs to the containment structures.
 According to TEPCO, this work should be done with robots, because these places with high levels of radiation could be hostile to humans.
 TEPCO released some video footage of the work at the suppression chambers of the No. 2 and 3 reactors.

 On 26 and 27 March 2012, the inside of the containment vessel of reactor 2 was inspected with a 20 meter long endoscope.
 With this, a dosimeter was brought into the vessel to measure the radiation levels inside.
-At the bottom of the primary containment structure, 60 centimeters of water was found, instead of the 3 meters expected at that place.
+At the bottom of the primary containment structure, 60 centimeters of water was found, instead of the 3 meters expected.
 The radiation level measured was 72.9 sieverts per hour.
-Because of this, the endoscope could only function a few hours at this place.
-For reactors number 1 and 3, no endoscopic survey was planned at that time, because the actual radiation levels at these places were too high for humans.
+Because of this, the endoscope could only function for a few hours.
+For reactors number 1 and 3, no endoscopic survey was planned at that time, because the actual radiation levels were too high for humans.